Course Format, Locations, and Times

 Students pursuing a graduate degree at TCNJ may be eligible for some types of student financial assistance, including but not limited to student loans and assistantships.
 Graduate students must follow the same steps as undergraduates in applying for federal loan assistance.

-Graduate students must be enrolled in at least five credit hours at the 500 level or above in order to be eligible for student loan assistance and for TCNJ to certify enrollment for a loan repayment deferment.
+Graduate students must be enrolled in at least five credit hours at the 500 level or above to be eligible for a student loan and for TCNJ to certify enrollment for a loan repayment deferment.

 Semester Enrollment Requirements for Graduate Students